solo-io/wasm/spec/README-compat.md

 ## Appendix: build a *compat* image with Docker CLI

-In this section, we demonstrate how to build a compiliant image with Docker CLI.
+We demonstrate how to build a *compat* image with Docker CLI.
 Produced images have `application/vnd.docker.image.rootfs.diff.tar.gzip` layer media type.

 We assume that you have a valid Wasm binary named `filter.wasm` and `runtime-config.json` that you want to package as an image.